postsharp/Metalama.Documentation/conceptual/validation/validating-references.md

 Additionally or instead of transforming the code of the target declaration, an aspect can validate how the target declaration is being _used_, i.e. it can validate references to its target.

-To create an aspect that validate references:
+To create an aspect that validates references:

 1. Create an aspect class by inheriting one of the following classes, according to the kind of declarations you want to validate: <xref:Metalama.Framework.Aspects.CompilationAspect>,
 <xref:Metalama.Framework.Aspects.ConstructorAspect>, <xref:Metalama.Framework.Aspects.EventAspect>,